 - Infrastructure, community assets and assets under construction are valued at depreciated historical cost; - Council dwellings fair value, determined using the basis of existing use value for social housing (EUV-SH); - All other operational assets have been measured at current value based on existing use value (EUV).
 This means that the current value of land and buildings would be that amount which would be exchanged for an asset in its existing use.
 If there is no market evident for an asset due to its specialist nature or if the type of asset is rarely sold, the Authority estimates the current value using a depreciated replacement cost approach.
 For example, for property comprising land and buildings, depreciated replacement cost would be the market value for the existing use for the land on which the building sits plus the current gross replacement cost of the building less allowances for physical deterioration, obsolescence and optimisation. - Donated assets are measured initially at fair value.
 The difference between fair value and any consideration paid is credited to the Taxation and Non-specific Grant Income and Expenditure line of the Comprehensive Income and Expenditure Statement.
 Where there are conditions on any donated assets, the gain is instead credited to the Donated Assets Account.
-Where gains are credited to the Comprehensive Income and Expenditure Statement, they are reversed out of the General Fund balance to the Capital Adjustment Account in the Movement in Reserves Statement. - Where an asset is not held for the purpose of generating cash flows, value in use is assumed to be at least equal to the cost of replacing the asset's service potential.
+Where gains are credited to the Comprehensive Income and Expenditure Statement, they are reversed out of the General Fund balance to the Capital Adjustment Account in the Movement in Reserves Statement. - Where a part or component of an asset is replaced, the carrying value of the old part/component is derecognised to avoid double counting.
+The new component is added to the carrying amount.
+If it is not practicable to determine the carrying amount of the replaced part, the cost of the new part is used as an indication of the cost of the replaced part. - Where an asset is not held for the purpose of generating cash flows, value in use is assumed to be at least equal to the cost of replacing the asset's service potential.